July 6-9, 2021

 Instructor: Benny Parakkadan

-This workshop is highly recommended to keep yourself updated to meet the requirements of the most recent AP® European History redesign and new developments created to aid AP® European history teachers launched in 2019-2020.
+This workshop is highly recommended to keep yourself updated to meet the requirements of the most recent AP® European History redesign.

 This workshop will be tailored to meet the needs of both new and experienced teachers in AP® European History and participants will have the opportunity to:

-- review AP® History disciplinary practices and reasoning skills.
+- Review AP® European History thinking skills and reasoning processes

 About the Instructor